Digital Detox - 9 Steps to Mental Clarity

 Why Digital Detox Boosts Mental Clarity

-Constant digital stimulation overwhelms your brain, reducing attention span and creativity (Journal of Behavioral Addictions, 2022) [ref: 2].
+Constant digital stimulation overwhelms your brain, reducing attention span and creativity (Journal of Behavioral Addictions, 2022).

-Notifications trigger dopamine loops, mimicking addiction, while blue light disrupts sleep, increasing anxiety by 20% (Sleep Research, 2021) [ref: 3].
+Notifications trigger dopamine loops, mimicking addiction, while blue light disrupts sleep, increase anxiety (Sleep Research, 2021).

 My first digital detox—swapping an hour of scrolling for a walk—sharpened my focus and energy.